W. Heath Robinson: Personal life

-In 1918 the Heath Robinsons moved to Cranleigh, Surrey where their daughter attended St Catherine's School, Bramley and their son attended Cranleigh School.
+In 1918 the Heath Robinsons moved to Cranleigh, Surrey where they had their fifth child Thomas Latez.
+Their daughter Ida attended St Catherine's School, Bramley and their son Oliver attended Cranleigh School.
 Heath Robinson drew designs and illustrations for local institutions and schools.
-Heath Robinson was too old to enlist for WW1, but took on two German POWs to garden, post the Armistice.
-In 1929 the Heath Robinsons returned to London where his two children were now working.
+Heath Robinson was too old to enlist for the First World War; he took on two German POWs to garden after the Armistice.
+In 1929 the Heath Robinsons returned to London where his two oldest children were now working.

 Death and legacy

 He died in September 1944, during the Second World War, and is buried in East Finchley Cemetery.

 The Heath Robinson Museum opened in October 2016 to house a collection of nearly 1,000 original artworks owned by The William Heath Robinson Trust.
 The museum is in Memorial Park, Pinner, close to where the artist lived and worked.

 In popular culture

 The name "Heath Robinson" became part of common parlance in the UK for complex inventions that achieved absurdly simple results following its use as services slang during the 1914–1918 First World War.

+The spotting table used by the Royal Observer Corps during the Battle of Britain to determine the bearing and altitude of an incoming German raid before calling it in to the sector plotting room was known, affectionately, as "the Heath Robinson."

 In the Wallace and Gromit films, Wallace often invents Heath Robinson-like machines, with some inventions being direct references.

 During the Falklands War (1982), British Harrier aircraft lacked their conventional "chaff"-dispensing mechanism.
 Therefore, Royal Navy engineers designed an impromptu delivery system of welding rods, split pins and string which allowed six packets of chaff to be stored in the speedbrake well and deployed in flight.
 Due to its improvised and ramshackle nature it was often referred to as the "Heath Robinson chaff modification".